DUBLIN INSTITUTE of DESIGN

 5. Student work

 5.1 Student work output, comprising of original projects and assessments and all submitted work is the property of DID.
-Students are required to safeguard all original coursework returned to them by DID.
 DID reserves the right to copy, use, exhibit, reproduce or publish any such work for any purposes deemed fit by DID, while not compromising the intellectual property rights of the student.
-DID reserves the right to use photographic images of students for promotional purposes.
+DID reserves the right to use images of students for promotional purposes.

 6.2 DID reserves the right to change course content and structure, lecturers, dates and locations.

-6.3 Prior to course commencement, applicants are required to inform the Institute about any requirements or medical conditions that may require special supports.
+6.5 Prior to course commencement, applicants are required to inform the Institute about any requirements or medical conditions that may require specific supports.
 Applicants so indicating may be asked to provide supplementary information.
+Medical information is treated as confidential and sensitive data but may need to be shared with members of the Institutes lecturing & administrative staff and external accrediting bodies and their agents as part of the provision of the Institutes services.

-6.4 Fees and charges are subject to change.
-Increases in external cost will be passed to the student.
+6.7 Fees and charges are subject to change.
+Increases in external costs will be passed to the studente.

-6.8 These Terms and Conditions may be amended from time to time without notice.
+6.10 These Terms and Conditions may be amended from time to time.

-6.9 These Terms and Conditions shall be governed by and construed in accordance with the Laws of the Republic of Ireland including Data Protection.
+6.11 These Terms and Conditions shall be governed by and construed in accordance with the Laws of the Republic of Ireland.